-There have only been five second-year players to win MIP since the award was created in 2000, including three in the first four seasons.
-None of those five Most Improved Players were coming off a ROY campaign, and all of them averaged 6.8 points per game or fewer in their debut campaign.
+There have been eight second-year players to win MIP since the award was created in 2000, including three in the first four seasons.
+The last time a second-year player won the award was when Jonquel Jones accomplished the feat in 2017.

 Odds to Win 2025 WNBA Most Improved Player of the Year